sarcaxtic12/Test-Automation-With-Docker/README.md

 ## Project Breakdown (Phases 1-3)
 ### Phase 1: Docker-Based Microservice Setup ✅
-We started by creating a minimal Flask microservice in Python and containerizing it with Docker:
+I started by creating a minimal Flask microservice in Python and containerizing it with Docker:
 - **Microservice Development**
   - Developed a simple Flask API with two endpoints: the root (`/`) returning a welcome message and `/health` returning a status check.
 - **Dockerfile Creation**
   - Created a Dockerfile that installs the necessary dependencies, sets up the working directory, and runs the Flask app for reproducible builds across environments.
 - **Local Environment**
   - Built and ran the Docker image locally using `docker build` and `docker run`, confirming that the containerized service is accessible on port 5000.
-- **Documentation & Verification**
-  - Provided clear instructions in the README on how to build and run the container, including example commands and how to test the endpoints using tools like `curl` or a web browser.
 #### *Deployment*
 ![image](https://github.com/user-attachments/assets/69e48ffa-c0cc-444b-9810-ddd3e3e05ba7)